gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 * An on-demand full snapshot can be triggered if scheduled snapshot fails due to any reason.
 * [Gardener Shoot Hibernation](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_hibernate.md): Every etcd cluster incurs an inherent cost of preserving the volumes even when a gardener shoot control plane is scaled down, i.e the shoot is in a hibernated state.
 However, it is possible to save on hyperscaler costs by invoking this task to take a full snapshot before scaling down the etcd cluster, and deleting the etcd data volumes afterwards.
-* [Control Plane Migration](https://github.com/gardener/gardener/blob/master/docs/proposals/07-shoot-control-plane-migration.md): In [gardener](https://github.com/gardener/gardener), a seed cluster control plane can be moved from one seed cluster to another.
-This process currently requires the etcd data to be replicated on the target cluster, so a full snapshot of the etcd cluster in the source seed before the migration would allow for faster restoration of the etcd cluster in the target seed.
+* [Control Plane Migration](https://github.com/gardener/gardener/blob/master/docs/proposals/07-shoot-control-plane-migration.md): In [gardener](https://github.com/gardener/gardener), a cluster control plane can be moved from one seed cluster to another.

-, a seed cluster control plane can be moved from one seed cluster to another.
 This process currently requires the etcd data to be replicated on the target cluster, so a full snapshot of the etcd cluster in the source seed before the migration would allow for faster restoration of the etcd cluster in the target seed.

 ##### Task Config